gary-jipp/lighthouse-cookies-auth/README.md

 # W03D03 - HTTP Cookies & User Authentication

 ### To Do
+- [] Why Cookies?
+- [] What is a cookie?
+Is it code? is it dangerous?
-- [x] HTTP and cookies
+- [] Reading  & Setting cookies
-- [x] Render pages differently based on language preference
+- [] Render pages with favorite color
-- [x] Register user with email and password
+- [] Register user with email and password

 ### HTTP and Cookies
 * **HTTP** is a stateless protocol which means that the participants are not required to remember any previous communication